Five tips for capturing your subjects in a commercial lifestyle shoot

 The study—and subsequent rebrand—was one in a series released in recent years that point to a significant change in advertising.
 Whereas once commercial images focused on “aspirational” scenes, mostly featuring models and actors, today’s consumers are increasingly interested in seeing more honest representations in marketing.
 Schick’s research also found that seven in 10 men wish they could see men who look like themselves in personal care ads, while 75% look for brands that empower them to live as their unique selves.

-For that reason, authentic, unscripted lifestyle photos can form the foundation of a successful commercial portfolio in 2022.
+For that reason, authentic, unscripted lifestyle photos can form the foundation of a commercial portfolio in 2022.
 Here are five simple tips for directing and posing your models, while capturing real-life moments as they unfold.

 Get to know each other (without the camera)

-Fostering genuine connections with your models before the shoot is critical, and building trust is the key to documenting those relatable moments that can’t be faked.
+Fostering genuine connections with your models before the shoot is critical, and trust is the key to documenting those relatable moments that can’t be faked.
 If possible, meet with your models for coffee, and go over your goals for the shoot.
-If you can’t, set up a video call.
+If you can’t, set a video call.
 Feel free to invite their input and tailor the session to their needs, as you see fit.
 Ask where they would feel most comfortable, whether it’s at home or in a favorite local park or beach.

 Consider incorporating the activities they enjoy as a family, whether it’s playing soccer in the backyard or cooking dinner in the kitchen.
 During pre-production, you can also share some inspirational photos to give your models an idea of the “vibe” and what kinds of images you’re hoping to create.
 The more you share with them about your experience as a pro—and your mission for this shoot—the better.